AdesisNetlife/authrc/README.md

 `.authrc` aims to be a standard community well supported which provides a generic and centralized configuration file for authentication credentials management and storage that can be used by applications or services for network-based resources

-### Community support

-Like any standard, it aims to be a well knowned solutions adopted for any type of software, language or platform for multiple purposes.

-`TODO`

 ## Stage

 Current version:  0.1-beta